Skip to main content

 Industries

 This section overviews the raw and created industry variables available for the Older Men cohort.
 Open-ended questions, e.g., "What kind of business or industry is/was this?", were included within various sections of the questionnaires during each interview.
 Verbatim responses to this question were coded by Census personnel using three-digit codes from the 1960, and for select variables, the 1980 classification systems (Census 1960, 1980).
 (See Attachment 2 in Codebook Supplement).
 Two- and one-digit edited versions of these raw variables are available for most survey years.
-An extensive discussion of Census/CHRR editing and creation procedures that affect the industry variables can be found in the User Notes at the end of this section.
+An extensive discussion of Census/CHRR editing and creation procedures that affect the industry variables can be found in the user note at the bottom of this page.

 Data were collected during each survey year on the industry of a respondent's current or last job.
 The 1967-69, 1976, and 1981 interviews also gathered information on the industry of the longest intervening job held between yearly survey dates or during the past 12 months.
 The 1971 questionnaire included a detailed work history section that allowed collection of industry information on up to seven intervening jobs.
 Retrospectives in 1976, 1981, and 1990 collected industry information for the longest job held between 1971 and 1976, 1976 and 1981, and 1983 and 1990.
 The 1973-76, and 1981 surveys elicited information from those respondents who were unemployed at both the current and previous interviews on the industry of any job held between survey dates.
 During certain interview years, questions about the industry of a second or dual job, a hypothetical job or business, or a retirement job were fielded.
 The 1981 and 1990 surveys included questions on the longest job held by the respondent's wife between 1976 and 1981 or by the respondent's widow between 1983 and 1990.
 Information was collected during the 1990 interviews from the widows of deceased respondents on the industry of the last job held by the respondent.